malc-u/petes-plumbing/README.md

 The website is dedicated mostly for individual clients.

 #### External user’s goal:
 The site users are people planning upgrades and renovation of their homes in the future and/or individuals looking for services they require now.
-They all wish to learn more about company and services provided and possibly book an appoitment.
+They all wish to learn more about company and services provided and possibly book an appoitment or hear back from the company.

 #### Site owner's goal:
 The business owner wants to inform potential clients about the services and convince them to chose their servies over ones provided by the competition.